Los Angeles Hit and Run Defense Lawyer

 There are many hits and runs in Los Angeles County and the San Fernando Valley.
 People get into accidents and leave the scene.
 Sometimes, they get in an accident, and their car won't work, so they get out of their car and run away.

-The police will follow up on that situation because they'll get the driver's license, figure out who was driving the vehicle, and find out who registered the car.
+The police will follow up on that situation because they'll obtain the driver's license, determine who was driving the vehicle, and identify the car's registered owner.
 Then, they'll go to that person's house to find them.

-If the other parties involved in the hit and run can see the person, they'll get the registered owner of the car's driver's license and a Sound X photograph.
-Then, they will show the person the picture to see if they can identify the individual involved in the hit and run.
+If the other parties involved in the hit-and-run incident can identify the person, they'll obtain the registered owner of the car's driver's license and a photo taken with a Sound X device.
+Then, they will show the person the picture to see if they can identify the individual involved in the hit-and-run.

 The Crucial Factor of Injuries in a Hit and Run Case

-What determines whether it is a felony or a misdemeanor is an injury.
+What determines whether an offense is a felony or a misdemeanor is the nature of the injury.
 If there is no injury and only property damage, the case will typically be filed as a Vehicle Code 20002 VC misdemeanor.
 You still don't want a misdemeanor hit-and-run conviction on your record.

 If the person claims they are injured, you could be charged with a Vehicle Code 20001 VC felony.
 If you're convicted of a felony hit and run in California, you're facing jail and prison time and a loss of your driver's license for one year.
-Any hit and run involving an injury requires the DMV to suspend the driver's license for one year.
+Any hit-and-run incident involving injury requires the DMV to suspend the driver's license for one year.

-Suppose you get angry at somebody on the road, and it goes beyond a hit and run; for example, you intentionally ram somebody or hit somebody on the road.
-In that case, you could also be charged with assault with a deadly weapon Penal Code Section 245(a)(1).
+Suppose you get angry at someone on the road, and it escalates beyond a hit-and-run; for example, you intentionally ram someone or hit someone on the road.
+In that case, you could also be charged with assault with a deadly weapon, Penal Code Section 245(a)(1).
 In that scenario, you will lose your license for life if you get convicted of that type of crime.

 Hit-and-run Run Warrants

 This gives you an idea of how severe hit-and-run cases are.
-Many people are involved in them, and many have warrants for their arrest.
-There are so many hit-and-run accidents in Los Angeles County that the police don't have the workforce to follow through in every situation effectively.
+Many people are involved in them, and numerous individuals have outstanding warrants for their arrest.
+There are so many hit-and-run accidents in Los Angeles County that the police lack the necessary personnel to follow up on every situation effectively.

 So, many times, people will have that on their record, but they'll still be walking around, working, and going home every day, looking over their shoulder, and eventually, the police will come by.

 Usually, they like to come by on holidays, and they arrest the person.
 They put them in jail, and then the person will have to face that hit-and-run charge.
-Or, the person will simply get pulled over, and they'll face the hit-and-run command.
+Alternatively, the person may simply get pulled over and face the hit-and-run charge.

 What are the Related Crimes?